Good Friday prayer for the Jews: Anglican Communion

 The third of the Solemn Collects in the 1662 Book of Common Prayer of the Church of England is as follows:

 O merciful God, who hast made all men, and hatest nothing that thou hast made, nor wouldest the death of any sinner, but rather that he be converted and live; Have mercy upon all Jews, Turks, Infidels, and Heretics, and take from them all ignorance, hardness of heart, and contempt of thy Word; and so fetch them home, blessed Lord, to thy flock, that they may be saved among the remnant of the true Israelites, and be made one fold under one shepherd, Jesus Christ our Lord, who liveth and reigneth with thee and the Holy Spirit, one God, world without end.
 Amen.

 Canon XIV of the Anglican Church of Canada provides for the deletion of this collect in the Canadian prayerbook.

 Within the US-based Episcopal Church, the 1928 revision of the Book of Common Prayer, replaced "all Jews, Turks, Infidels, and Heretics", with "all who know thee not as thou art revealed in the Gospel of thy Son."

 The 1979 edition, reflected the liturgical reform movement of the 20th century, and included, among other things, a clear revision of the entire Good Friday liturgy.
 The actual Collect prayer was greatly shortened, but after the sermon, a more extensive prayer series (The Solemn Collects) was introduced.
 As in 1928, these ask for all those who have not yet recognized Christ.
 The prayer is as follows:

 Merciful God, creator of all the peoples of the earth and lover of souls: Have compassion on all who do not know you as you are revealed in your Son Jesus Christ; let your Gospel be preached with grace and power to those who have not heard it; turn the hearts of those who resist it; and bring home to your fold those who have gone astray; that there may be one flock under one shepherd, Jesus Christ our Lord.

+The Anglican Church in North America's Book of Common Prayer published in 2019 includes a prayer that God have mercy on the Jewish people and that they accept Christ as their Messiah.